 The work of Sigmund Freud has always been supported by the oft repeated need to establish psychology as a science of nature.

-• a methodological aspect, which highlighted the prescriptive elements inherent in the empirical character of psychoanalysis, namely the logical-experimental protocols that give analytic practice its rationality (judiciability and falsifiability);
+• a methodological aspect, which highlighted the prescriptive elements inherent in the empirical character of psychoanalysis, namely the logical-experimental protocols that give analytic practice its rationality (justiciability and falsifiability);

 • an epistemological aspect, regarding the establishment of objectivity inherent in psychoanalytic theory (metapsychology).

-Training may only be discussed in the light of the scientific statute of psychoanalysis, because as soon as it is seen as a science, it needsscientists.
+Training may only be discussed in the light of the scientific statute of psychoanalysis, because as soon as it is seen as a science, it requires scientists.
 This is the perspective from which our deliberations on the training of psychoanalysts developed.
-The psychoanalyst is neither a shaman nor a spiritual director, but merely a man of science.
+The psychoanalyst is neither a shaman nor a spiritual director, but merely a scientist.

-Consequently, the first thing heneeds is a wealth of specific knowledge of his field of study.
+Consequently, the first thing the psychoanalyst needs is a wealth of specific knowledge in this field of study.
 Since there is no university course - at least, in Italy – which comprises all the disciplines that a psychoanalyst requires in order to be up to the task, it has fallen to our School to make up for this deficiency.
-The School - adhering to the tradition inaugurated by Freud himself - accepts applicants of all cultural backgrounds and, during cycles of teaching and study, supplements their basic training with the missing elements.
-At the same time - for prudentialreasons that are amply justified in the theoretical corpus of psychoanalysis – it requiresthat applicants should submit to a personal analysis by a School analyst of their choosing.
-Lastly, during the start of his practice as a psychoanalyst, it requires the applicant to discuss hisclinical cases with at least one senior and experienced analyst.
+The School - adhering to the tradition inaugurated by Freud himself - accepts applicants from all cultural backgrounds and, during cycles of teaching and study, supplements their basic training with the missing elements.
+At the same time - for precautionary reasons that are amply justified in the theoretical corpus of psychoanalysis – it is required that applicants should submit to a personal analysis by a School analyst of their choosing.
+Lastly, during the start of the psychoanalytic practice, the applicant is required to discuss the clinical cases with at least one senior and experienced analyst.

 With regard to training, the School of Freudian Psychoanalysis has always been and will remain a traditional association for training and research within the international psychoanalytic movement.
 In this sense, it is a secular psychoanalytic association, essentially neither medical nor psychological, although it has both doctors and psychologists within its ranks, and is not, by choice, one of the psychological or psychotherapy training associations.